OpenTermsArchive/engine/README.md

 - - -

-## Getting Involved
+## Contribute

-If you want to contribute to the Open Terms Archive Engine, please see [CONTRIBUTING](CONTRIBUTING.md) before sending pull requests.
-You can also report bugs or request features by opening an issue.
+To contribute to the Open Terms Archive Engine, please refer to the [contributing guidelines](CONTRIBUTING.md) before submitting pull requests.
+Bugs can be reported or features requested by opening an issue.

 ## License